MadzCode/FInal_Documentation/Dev_Journal.md

 ## Bibliography
 - Learning by playing: Ori and the Blind Forest developer tips - ProgKids. https://www.progkids.com/en/blog/uchimsya-igraya-sovety-razrabotchikam-po-igre-ori-and-the-blind-forest.
-Accessed 7 Apr.
-2025.
+Accessed 7 April 2025.

+- Contributor, Alex Wiltshire, and Alex Wiltshire.
+‘How Inside’s Levels Were Designed’.
+Rock, Paper, Shotgun, 12 May 2017. www.rockpapershotgun.com, https://www.rockpapershotgun.com/how-insides-levels-were-designed.
+Accessed 7 April 2025.

+- Aspland, Matt. n.d.
+“How to Make A Spline-Based Side-Scroller Camera in Unreal Engine.”
+Youtube.
+Accessed May 16, 2025. https://www.youtube.com/watch?v=ZmIzHtglnMM.

+- GameDev, Ugur Batur. n.d.
+“Unreal Engine 5: Create a Resident Evil Style Camera System!”
+Youtube.
+Accessed May 16, 2025. https://www.youtube.com/watch?v=O7SjrIrY_io.
+- OUVIO. n.d.
+“Paper ZD - How to Create a 2D Character in Unreal Engine 5.”
+Youtube.
+Accessed May 16, 2025. https://www.youtube.com/watch?v=0f1_qSXbqAI.

+- Aspland, Matt. n.d.
+“How to Create and Use A Custom Mouse Cursor in Unreal Engine 5 (Tutorial).”
+Youtube.
+Accessed May 16, 2025. https://www.youtube.com/watch?v=8VZtDdKApeM.

+- “blueprintUE.” n.d.
+Accessed May 16, 2025. https://blueprintue.com/.
+- Critical Failure Studio. n.d.
+“PaperZD.”
+Accessed May 16, 2025. https://www.fab.com/listings/6664e3b5-e376-47aa-a0dd-f7bbbd5b93c0.

  method](https://mylibrary.uca.ac.uk/referencing).

 - Organise your references in alphabetical order.
 Alternatively, you may separate them by type (e.g., academic sources, games, videos), but consistency is key.

 ## Declared Assets
 - Provide a detailed list of any third-party assets used in the project.
 - This includes asset packs, music, sound effects, 3D models, textures, scripts, or code from external sources.
 - Declare any use of AI tools (e.g., ChatGPT, GitHub Copilot, Meshy) or pre-existing code.
 Specify the purpose of these assets/tools and how they were integrated into your work.
 - Ensure you clearly distinguish between your original work and any external contributions to maintain academic integrity.

 ### IN-GAME ASSETS: